EpiForeSITE/ForeSITE_Website/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-ForeSITE aims to develop and implement a library of modeling and analytic tools belonging to five toolsets: automated alerting, parameter estimation, scenario planning, forecasting/nowcasting, and economic impact analysis.
+ForeSITE aims to develop and implement a library of modeling and analytic tools belonging to three toolsets:
+Anomaly Detection & Forecasting/Nowcasting, parameter estimation & Scenario Modeling, and Economic Impact Analysis.
 We will establish a flexible, sustainable, practical, and replicable modeling infrastructure for a broad range of settings, including local health departments in rural locations, which have limited access to analytical support.
+Below, we have included a sampling of our ongoing efforts.

 {% include search-info.html %}